By Fiona Lim

 In the coda of the film, titled ‘Phosphorus’, which Toh describes as ‘a revolt against consciousness’, we see all that has gone before and hence all that will come after – an eternal recurrence that is inescapable.
 We hear Toh’s sharp scraping of the ceramic pieces, like a mortal scratching on the walls of a deep cave, desperate to escape a sick existence.
 The film reaches its apotheosis with the recognition of a universal balance born of chaos.

 Because there is no scale, what looks like a mote of dust in Toh’s film could also be a universe, or simply just specks on a screen.
 As Yeats said: “Everything exists, everything is true, and the earth is only a little dust under our feet.”
-Dance of a Humble Atheist is a film that rewards repeated viewings, and hopefully each time it will bring us closer to a state of anarchic bliss
+Dance of a Humble Atheist is a film that rewards repeated viewings, and hopefully each time it will bring us closer to a state of bliss in uncertainties

 * * *